US household income rose slightly last year, roughly matching 2019 level

 Earnings for women barely rose, while male earnings increased 3.7%, widening the gender wage gap for the second straight year after two decades of narrowing.
 Women on average now earn 80.9% of what men earn, down from 82.7% in 2023.

 Amanda Nothaft, director of data and analysis at the University of Michigan's Poverty Solutions project, said the drop in the ratio could also reflect the departure of some higher-income women from the workforce.
-The proportion of women working or looking for work jumped to a record high after the pandemic but has since eased.
+The proportion of women working or looking for work jumped to a record high after the pandemic but has since eased, in part as return-to-office mandates have reduced workplace flexibility.

+The Census report also included data on poverty, which showed that the poverty rate fell modestly, to 10.6%, from 11% in 2023.
+The agency defines poverty for a family of four as income below $31,000.

+Census also tracks what's known as the supplemental poverty measure, which includes non-cash benefits such as food aid.
+That figure was unchanged last year, at 12.9%.